emmagan/jetris/README.md

 1. System Requirements
 2. How to Build JETRIS
    * How to build an Windows EXE
    * How to build a Mac OS APP and DMG
    * How to extend JETRIS
+3. Running JETRIS Test Suite
+   * Set up
+   * Common errors
-3. Running JETRIS on Your System
+4. Running JETRIS on Your System
-4. How to Play
+5. How to Play
-5. Scoring System
+6. Scoring System
-6. Saving Your Old HiScores
+7. Saving Your Old HiScores

 1. System Requirements
 ----------------------

 JETRIS is written in the JAVA programming language, this means that it can be run on any Operating System which has JAVA Runtime Environment (JRE).

-You need JRE 1.7.0 or above.
+You need JRE 1.8.0 or above.
 You can download JRE for free at www.java.com

 2. How to Build JETRIS
 ----------------------
 If you want to build JETRIS on your local machine you need to install the Java Development Kit (JDK).
-You need JDK 1.7.0 or above.
+You need JDK 1.8.0 or above.

 JETRIS uses the Gradle build system, you can build the project locally just by typing the following in the console: